aminahakim/SCREEN-TIME-ANALYSIS-/README.md

 #Screen Time Analysis
-This R script analyzes screen time data and provides insights inot average screen time by day and frequently used apps.
+This R script analyzes screen time data and provides insights into average screen time by day and frequently used apps.
 #Features
 Imports data from excel.
 Calculates average screen time for each day.